SalmanMario/SalmanMario/README.md

 # Hi 👋 I'm Mario

-**`Junior Front-End Web Developer`**
+**`Full-stack Web Developer`**

-🐻 As a junior front-end developer, I am driven by a deep-seated curiosity to explore the latest programming concepts and emerging technology trends.
-React has been a particular area of interest, with its powerful features and versatility.
+🐻 As a junior full-stack developer, I am driven by a deep-seated curiosity to explore the latest programming concepts and emerging technology trends.
+React and Laravel have been a particular area of interest, with their powerful features and versatility.
 I am constantly seeking out new challenges and opportunities to expand my skills and expertise, eager to stay at the